 The MCASP shall consist of 12-14 Brown faculty members from the basic science and clinical departments of the medical school.
 Directors of Brown residency programs are not eligible to serve.
 Directors of courses or clerkships who serve on the committee must recuse themselves from decisions that involve academic or professionalism issues related to those courses/clerkships.
-Members will be invited to serve on the Committee by the Senior Associate Dean for Medical Education.
+Members will be invited to serve on the Committee by the Senior Associate Dean for Medical Education or elected by a faculty committee.
 Committee members will be asked to commit to attend at least two-thirds of scheduled meetings annually in order to ensure consistency of deliberations.